twray/One-Minute-Experience-Docs/README.md

 5. Under the 'Pricing Tier' dropdown, select `F0`.
 This is the free pricing tier.

+By now you should habe both a *training resource* and a *prediction resource* set up.
+Your screen should appear as follows:

 ![CustomVision Resources Screen, with Training and Prediction Resources](./img/resources-created.png)

 Click on each box to view more information about each resource.
 You'll notice that both of our training and prediction resources have a set of keys associated with them.
 Namely, each resource has a **Key**, **Endpoint** and **Resource Id**.